 There was even a Broadway in a remote plat in the (future) Lake City, the northeasternmost area of Seattle which did not come into the Seattle City Limits until 1954.
 However, Broadway of Lake City never became a city street.
 Some streets were marked on plat maps filed by the property owner, but were never actually put through.
 Eventually Broadway in Lake City became part of Sand Point Way NE.

-Seattle Municipal Archives has a digital archives of photos and of lists of city decisions, called ordinances and resolutions.
+Seattle Municipal Archives has lists of city decisions, called ordinances and resolutions.
 The list of ordinances for Sand Point Way NE shows that the road was named in Ordinance 52478 of February 15, 1927, when it was to be established as a public street out as far as NE 65th, which was the Seattle City Limits at that time.

 The surveyor who laid out the streets in the Pontiac plat of the (future) Wedgwood was Charles Baker, who owned two nearby plats called State Park and Oneida Gardens.
 The State Park plat had streets named for the owners group including Charles Avenue for what is now 31st Ave NE.